OpenAngelArena/oaa/docs/kv/working_with_kv_files.md

 ```

 ## Dota 2 KV Guidelines
-- "ID" is one of the few required Keys for NPC data.
-It is also a Unique ID.
-Do not duplicate "ID"s, do not change "ID"s.
 - "BaseClass" is also a required Keys for NPC data.
 It defines the way in which the set of KeyValues hooks into the rest of Dota 2.
 - Nesting - Indent your code when nesting, please.
 It helps everyone visualize the database's structure.
 - Comment Code - If you comment, then other contributors will know what's up.
 Commenting can also be used to remove data without deleting it.
 Comment code by putting "//".